Speakers & Workshops

 Hal Runkel, Scream Free Visitation

-Hal's newest book, ScreamFree Parenting: Raising Your Kids by Keeping Your Cool, was released in hardback internationally by both Broadway Books (secular) and Waterbrook Press (Christian) in September 2007.
-It attained New York Times bestseller status during its debut week.
-Married for 14 years, Hal Runkel and his wife have two children, a boy and a girl.
-As both a husband and a father, Hal practices at home what he's preached to many thousands of families everywhere: the ScreamFree approach to relationships.
+Hal’s book, ScreamFree Parenting: Raising Your Kids by Keeping Your Cool, was released internationally in September 2007 by both Broadway Books (secular) and WaterBrook Press (Christian).
+It achieved New York Times bestseller status during its debut week.
+Married for 14 years, Hal and his wife have two children, a son and a daughter.
+As both a husband and a father, Hal practices at home what he has taught to thousands of families worldwide: the ScreamFree approach to relationships.

 Dr. Eileen Anderson

 Associate Professor Eileen Anderson directs the university’s educational programs in Bioethics and Medical Humanities.
-She is founding director of the Medicine, Society and Culture (MSC) concentration and center for Medicine, Society and Culture.
-As a medical and psychological anthropologist, she studies how adolescents and young adults adapt to changes in their environments in ways that both advance and harm their well-being.
-An award-winning teacher and mentor, she expanded the university’s offerings at the undergraduate, graduate and professional levels to provide students a more comprehensive understanding of non-biological factors that affect health, as well as our ideas about well-being and illness.
+She is the founding director of both the Medicine, Society, and Culture (MSC) concentration and the Center for Medicine, Society, and Culture.
+As a medical and psychological anthropologist, she studies how adolescents and young adults adapt to environmental changes in ways that both advance and challenge their well-being.
+An award-winning teacher and mentor, she has expanded the university’s offerings at the undergraduate, graduate, and professional levels to provide students with a more comprehensive understanding of the non-biological factors that affect health, as well as our ideas about well-being and illness.

-Her training has included work at Harvard Medical School in the Department of Social Medicine and Massachusetts General Hospital, and postdoctoral fellowships in Interdisciplinary Studies of Culture and Neuroscience and Culture, Brain and Development through the Foundation for Psychocultural Research at the Semel Institute for Neuroscience in the David Geffen School of Medicine at UCLA.
+Dr. Anderson’s training includes work at Harvard Medical School in the Department of Social Medicine and Massachusetts General Hospital, as well as postdoctoral fellowships in Interdisciplinary Studies of Culture and Neuroscience and Culture, Brain, and Development through the Foundation for Psychocultural Research at the Semel Institute for Neuroscience in the David Geffen School of Medicine at UCLA.

 National Forensic Interviewing Network

-Doubt.
-Shame.
-Embarrassment.
-Only a few fears experienced by those who have experience child sexual abuse.
-Practitioners and researchers have discussed the prevalence of child sexual abuse since the 1970s, but over 50 years later, there is still lack of understanding regarding the process of disclosure for victims of child sexual abuse.
+Practitioners and researchers have examined the prevalence of child sexual abuse since the 1970s, yet more than 50 years later, there remains a lack of understanding about the disclosure process for victims.

-This session will discuss the complexities of disclosure, research surrounding disclosures, and how critically important it is for all professionals serving child victims to understand barriers to disclosure.
+This session will explore the complexities and research surrounding disclosures, emphasizing how critically important it is for all professionals serving child victims to understand the barriers to disclosure.

-Content will include discussion regarding adult survivors of child sexual abuse, the impact of trauma, and the benefits of understanding the complexities of disclosures for investigators and legal professionals.
+Content will include discussions on adult survivors of child sexual abuse, the impact of trauma, and the benefits of understanding the complexities of disclosure for investigators and legal professionals.

 Supervised visitation programs play a vital role in supporting family connections and promoting child safety within complex systems of care.
 When cases involve child welfare or foster care, visitation becomes a key component of reunification and permanency planning, requiring coordination among multiple professionals and caregivers.

-Attendees will leave with a clearer understanding of what it takes to successfully serve child welfare and foster care cases, as well as concrete tools to strengthen their partnerships with agencies and stakeholders in their own communities.
+Attendees will leave with a clearer understanding of what it takes to successfully serve child welfare and foster care cases, along with concrete tools to strengthen their partnerships with agencies and stakeholders in their own communities.

 Breanna Allen